 The flat section above the couloir was a relatively thin layer of loose snow on top of solid rock.
 We wanted to sacrifice a snow stake, but the powder was much too thin and too loose to be of any use whatsoever to build a useful rappel anchor.
 We swept away the snow, but didn't find any features on the rock below that we could use either.
 If only we had brought two ropes, we could have placed an anchor much higher up.
 But we didn't, and so we reluctantly concluded that rappelling wasn't possible.
 We then had a second look at alternative routes – but without the possibility of rappelling, the steep ramp looked even less inviting, and the only other way was up.

 , he replied after another inspection.
 And so we continued looking for a place to belay from, but the outcome was the same.
 Nada.
-Then Eric surprised me by changing his mind, saying "I think I can downclimb this".
+Then Eric surprised me by changing his mind, saying "I think I can downclimb this"

 Now that I am committed, I find enough places for my feet, but it still isn't easy.
 Fully focused, I make my way down to the bottom of the couloir.
 It doesn't take long at all, but as we had spent a lot of time above it, daylight is fading fast now.
 Visibility is still good, but it won't last much longer.
 Therefore I figure that I better use what daylight there is left to see how we can get down further, to where the terrain will be easy again.